dotnet/linker/docs/design/RUC-on-type.md

 {
     static void Main()
     {
-        // IL2026: Main(): Using method 'C.cctor()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
+        // IL2026: Main(): Using member 'C.A' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
 Message for --C--. var result = C.A;
     }
 }